What Victims Should Know About Dram Shop Lawsuits Against Red Lobster

 Sherman - 3600 Hwy 75 North

-TABC investigators looked into the claim finding that there wasn't sufficient evidence available in order to push the matter further and closed the case on 12/22/2014.
+TABC investigators looked into the claim, ultimately finding that there wasn't sufficient evidence available to levy sanctions, and closed the case on 12/22/2014.

 Windcrest - 8210 I 35 North

-Investigators from the TABC failed to come up with corroborating evidence to support the claim, thus, the investigation was closed on 8/18/2015.
+Investigators from the TABC failed to come up with corroborating evidence to support the claim, and as a result the investigation was closed on 8/18/2015.

 San Antonio - 7835 IH 35